Aji de gallina – a creamy Peruvian chicken stew or fricassee served with boiled eggs, olives, potatoes, and rice.

 Notes

-- If the stock is not flavorful enough, add a chicken stock cube, it will increase the flavor.
+- Stock: If the stock is not flavorful enough, add a chicken stock cube, it will increase the flavor.

 - Strain the remaining chicken stock and use it for soups, stews, or sauces.
 The chicken stock will keep in the fridge for several days or it can be frozen for later use.